 - Resident incorporated companies must pay corporate tax on their worldwide income.

 - Resident unincorporated companies must pay corporate tax on any worldwide income that isn’t subject to personal income tax.

-- Non-resident companies (those registered outside Portugal) must pay corporate tax on Portuguese income not subject to personal income tax.
+- Non-resident companies (those registered outside Portugal) must pay corporate tax on Portuguese income that isn’t subject to personal income tax.

 Corporate tax for sole traders and partnerships

-If you are self-employed as a sole trader or freelancer, or your business operates as an unincorporated entity (e.g. a partnership), the money you earn from your business will be treated as personal earnings and will be taxed as personal income tax rather than as corporate income tax.
+If you are self-employed as a sole trader or freelancer or your business operates as an unincorporated entity (e.g., a partnership), the money you earn from your business is treated as personal earnings.
+Thus, it is taxed as personal income tax rather than as corporate income tax.

 Self-employment income from a business or profession is classed as category B income under the Portuguese personal income tax system.
 You can find out more about different categories of self-employment in our guide to starting a business in Portugal.